The central purpose of our presence in the lives of others is to nurture, teach & sustain the experience of Connectedness, Companionship & Community.

-Mike has worked in the Non-Profit sector supporting an inclusive stigma-free all abilities community for over 20 years, starting out as a direct support specialist and moving into management as well as leadership & administrative positions, all while continuing his formal education.
+Mike has worked in the Mental Health field supporting an inclusive stigma-free all abilities community for over 20 years, starting out as a Direct support specialist and moving into management as well as leadership & administrative positions, all while continuing his formal education.

 Mike specialized in supporting families and working with people who presented challenges to caregivers, leveraging his background in human resources, mentoring, supervision, conflict resolution, and, most significantly creating a Culture of Gentleness.
 One thing that sets Mike apart from other supervisors and administrators is that he always maintains an active presence in the lives of those receiving support, a practice he continues to this day.

-Mike has been the recipient of numerous awards, including the ARC of Oakland County’s Dove Award for Service Professional of the year and Innovative Lifestyles Impacting the Lives of Others Award, & most recently the Chamber of Commerce Chamber Choice Award with special United States Congressional recognition.
+Mike has been the recipient of numerous awards, including the ARC of Oakland County’s Dove Award for Service Professional of the year, Innovative Lifestyles Impacting the Lives of Others Award, & most recently the Chamber of Commerce Chamber Choice Award with special United States Congressional recognition.

 In his free time, Mike trains in Jiu-Jitsu Martial Arts & volunteers with various groups that help to enhance the lives of those with differing abilities, such as a Creative Arts program & Special Olympics.
 Mike is also a Certified Master Mentor as well as a First Responder & Instructor for the American Red-Cross.

 VALUES AND PRINCIPLES